 Circadin is indicated as monotherapy for the short-term treatment of primary insomnia characterized by poor quality of sleep in patients who are aged 55 or over.
 'Primary' means that the insomnia does not have any identified cause, including any medical, mental, or environmental cause.

-Circadin has been found to be more effective than placebo at improving the quality of sleep and the patients' ability to function normally the following day.
+Circadin has been found to be more effective than a placebo at improving the quality of sleep and the patient's ability to function normally the following day.
 In studies, 32% of patients taking Circadin reported a significant improvement in symptoms after three weeks, compared to 19% of those taking placebo.
 The effects were observed for at least 13 weeks.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.